SamuelRuby/samuelruby.github.io/_posts/2026-05-06-drift-detect-decide.md

 A centralised system — one where a controller outside the body directs each nanobot individually — faces fundamental physical constraints.
 At the nanoscale, inside living tissue, communication bandwidth is limited, signal attenuation is severe, and the latency between sensing and commanding is clinically unacceptable.
 More fundamentally, a centralised system has a single point of failure.
 If the controller is disrupted, the entire swarm becomes inert.
 This is the core design principle of **swarm nanorobotics.**

 A decentralised swarm has none of these weaknesses.
-Each nanobot makes its own decisions based on local information — what it can sense at its current position.
+Each nanobot makes its own decisions based on local information: what it can sense at its current position.
 No single nanobot knows the global state of the system nor do they need to.
 The collective behaviour — convergence on the target, redundancy, robustness to individual failure — emerges from the interactions of simple local rules applied in parallel across many agents.
 This is the same principle that governs ant colonies, T-cell responses, and cortical neural networks.
 It is, arguably, the most robust architecture known for complex adaptive behaviour in uncertain environments.

 In the simulation below, 15 nanobots are released simultaneously from the vessel entrance.
 They navigate independently, with each of them following the gradient using the same algorithm.
 No communication between them — except for one mechanism, introduced deliberately: **the beacon.**